-Seminars are focused on auditing HACCP systems in slaughterhouses.
+Seminars are focused on auditing HACCP systems in slaughterhouses and other food premises.
 Each student should submit a report with a critical evaluation of the HACCP system.
 All reports will be individually explained and discussed in small groups under the supervision of a teacher.